GiorgioRen/cs/MLDA/01 - Intro.md

 |y-\hat{y}|^2
 $$

-> with square dist. the function is continuos and differencial everywhere
+> with square dist. the function is continuos and differential everywhere

 > Optimal error function does not exists; it depends based on current problem